 They are cultists, dogmatic, bigoted bullies.
 They need their guns, and practically cower when they don’t have one.
 Germany, we are reminded, overran weak, harmless Poland just before the film was shot.
 The submariners gun down unarmed Eskimos, club or shoot others and kill one of their own for not adhering to dogma.

-One (Raymond Lovell) is a fat self-proclaimed know-it-all with “not my fault” and “don’t blame me” — “I take no responsibility” — on his cowardly lips at many a moment.
+One (Raymond Lovell) is a Proud Boys plump self-proclaimed know-it-all with “not my fault” and “don’t blame me” — “I take no responsibility” — on his cowardly lips at many a moment.

 Eric Portman is perfectly vile as their leader, an officer who feels the need to proselytize when given the chance, always shocked when others — including immigrant German Hutterites (led by Walbrook) — don’t fall for the childish, bullying racist Make Germany Great Again rhetoric.